j-i-l/nix-config/README.md

 🔴 WARNINGS:

-- This is work and learning in progess.
+- This is work and learning in process.
 - Some extra configuration steps are needed for this flake to be deployed (see below).

 # How to deploy